thinkbot-project/api/sandbox/markdown-docs/docs.md

 * You can submit various kinds of code to thinkbot, not just Python one-liners
 * thinkbot can return numerical results in a variety of formats, not just serialised JSON
-* Any mechanism that can handle standard HTTP request/response can interact with thinkbot, not just `curl`.
+* Any mechanism that can handle standard HTTP request/response can interact with thinkbot, not just curl.
 This includes [specialised clients on iOS devices](https://plus.google.com/100382636415340600164/posts/j6SwiVP2UJB) and AJAX, as you&#8217;ll soon see.

 ## More realistic (and exciting!) usage

 Now that I&#8217;ve whet your appetite, let&#8217;s move onto a more substantial example.
 This time, we&#8217;re going to solve a three-dimensional nonlinear elasticity problem using the finite element method.
 Once more, our code is going to be in Python, but now we&#8217;re going to submit a larger input program ([hyperelasticity.py](https://thinkbot.net/assets/files/docs/examples/hyperelasticity.py)) and we&#8217;re going to retrieve our solution in the [VTK format](http://www.vtk.org/).
 The execution of this Python code relies on the [FEniCS Project](http://fenicsproject.org/), which is one of the handy software environments that thinkbot offers.

 So let&#8217;s get started.
 [Download the Python script](https://thinkbot.net/assets/files/docs/examples/hyperelasticity.py) we want to run to a convenient location and navigate to it in your terminal.
-To begin with, let&#8217;s again use `curl` to submit this code to thinkbot.
+To begin with, let&#8217;s again use curl to submit this code to thinkbot.

     curl -X POST https://thinkbot.net/api/v1/jobs/
         -H "Authorization:  Token {{ user_token }}" \